BroadbandForum/data-model-template/specification/index.md

 On the other hand, for configurations where services or remote Controllers need to modify settings or parameters should be set as read-write.

 For example, a parameter defining the ports that should be closed.
 An administrator might need to adjust this value; it's read-write.

+A parameter can also be write-once-read-only.
+This access type is intended for USP and does not have a direct equivalent in CWMP.
+When a write-once-read-only parameter appears in a CWMP data model, its access should be treated as read-write.
+It is up to the CWMP Agent to mimic the write-once behavior.

 ## Vendor-Specific Elements